Joe Crispin is the founder of Crispin Basketball. Joe’s vision created our overall development philosophy and programs.

 Professionally, Joe played his rookie year in the NBA, playing with the Los Angeles Lakers and the Phoenix Suns.
 He also played in the CBA, the ABA, the USBL, Greece, Poland, Italy, Turkey, Spain, and Ukraine throughout his 11 year professional playing career.
 He was among the league leaders in scoring for 5 of those seasons and lead his Enel Brindisi team to the 2010 Legadue championship.

-Joe is the head coach of the Rowan University Men’s Basketball team.
-Prior to being named head coach, Joe spent two seasons as the assistant coach for both the Men’s and Women’s Basketball teams at Rowan University.
+Joe is a Men’s Basketball Assistant Coach at Penn State University.
+Prior to Penn State, Joe spent nine seasons as the Head Coach for the Men’s Basketball team at Rowan University.

 Steve Crispin is the father of Joe and Jon Crispin and was their primary basketball influence growing up.
 He played High School basketball at Glassboro High School in New Jersey and scored 1450 points during his career (without the benefit of the three point line).
 He also led his team to a second place finish in the NJ Group 1 State Championship during that time.